Rumrich spy case: Trial

 The trial occurred in Manhattan Federal Court under judge John C. Knox.
 Jury selection began on October 14, 1938, the same day on which Rumrich pleaded guilty.
 Lamar Hardy prosecuted the case.

 In court, Rumrich stated a contact person in Germany gave him instructions to determine how many US soldiers were stationed on the country's east coast, and specifically around the New York City area.
 Rumrich testified he went out of touch with Nazi Germany for a period of about six months, after which he requested financial support from them.
 On the fourth day during his testimony, Rumrich stated Glaser obtained two pages of a manual which explained how to contact US airplanes while flying, and gave him the two pages; Rumrich in turn gave them to Schlueter.

 Aftermath

-Hoffman was sentenced to four years, Glaser to two, and Voss to six.
-Rumrich served two years in New York City.
+Hoffman was sentenced to four years in prison, Rumrich and Glaser to two years each, and Voss to six years.
 In The FBI: A Comprehensive Reference Guide, Tony Poveda, Susan Rosenfeld, and Richard Powers cite the case as "the first major prewar espionage case", and the FBI cites it as its first major international spy case.
-Intelligence was gathered by FBI detective Leon G. Turrou, who wrote articles about his experiences as a detective, which became the book Nazi Spies in America and which in turn became the movie Confessions of a Nazi Spy.
+Intelligence was gathered by FBI detective Leon G. Turrou, who wrote articles about his experiences as a detective.
+These articles became the book Nazi Spies in America, in turn, became the movie Confessions of a Nazi Spy.
 According to Jeffreys-Jones, the case highlighted to President Franklin D. Roosevelt the need for a "stronger counterespionage provision" in America, and highlighted an "immediate national security problem".